BGS Geology 250k Linear version 4

 Data Quality

-Each DiGMapGB-250 digital tile is based on the latest BGS 1:250 000 scale UTM (Universal Transverse Mercator projection) bedrock or ‘solid’ geological map.
+Each 100 x 100 km digital tile is based on the latest BGS 1:250 000 scale UTM (Universal Transverse Mercator projection) bedrock or ‘solid’ geological map.
 This series was originally published between 1977 and 1993.
 Most of the onshore areas were compiled in the 1980s and are based, primarily, on earlier more detailed 1:50 000 (and one-inch to one-mile) geological maps published in the preceding decades and dating from the 1870s through to the 1980s.
 The source 1:250 000 published maps have a chronostratigraphical classification but were reclassified, as far as possible, with a lithostratigraphical nomenclature for the digital data.
 Some changes were made to the published lines to correct errors, improve the fit between maps, add formational boundaries or remove purely chronostratigraphical ones.
 The sources of information specific to each digital tile are available.
 The generalised geological lines were fitted to topographical bases compiled from Ordnance Survey 1:250 000 maps and Ministry of Defence, Joint Operations Graphic (JOG) sheets.
 The UTM series sheets were scanned and re-projected to OS British National Grid for digitising.
-The digital data were re-tiled in to 100 km squares and re-fitted to OS Strategi coastline and RCS codes added for version 4, released 2005.
+For version 4 (release 2005), the digital data were re-tiled into 100 km squares and re-fitted to the OS Strategi coastline, and RCS (BGS Rock Classificiation Scheme) codes were added.

 Equivalent Scale: 1: 250000